(Live Dropbox link: Click "continue to view" if you don't have a Dropbox account)

 The Vietnamese are known for their philosophical balancing of the five elements, wood, fire, earth, metal and water.
 Vietnamese dishes include five fundamental taste senses, sour, bitter, sweet, spicy and salty.
 You will see this principle and sensitivity reflected throughout our menu and wine list.

 These dishes cry out for very specific wines and with our wine list we have selected a short catalogue of gems that we believe will best showcase the food.

 This is not a ‘greatest hits’ wine list with hundreds of entries that cover all flavors and intensities.
 This wine list is focused very closely on the food at Dandelion.

 Vietnamese food is strongly influenced by the food of China, India and the Khmer, as well as the myriad of sea-going traders that have graced its serpentine coastline.

 Rather uniquely this fusion of cuisines has then been judiciously moulded and refined by the French, resulting in what we believe, is the most elegant, distinct and certainly most wine friendly of all the Asian cuisines.

-You will notice a distinct lack of big, blousy, overly worked whites and heavily tannic reds, we believe these styles are too boisterous for our food.
+You will notice less big, blousy, overly worked whites and heavily tannic reds - we believe these styles are too boisterous for our food.
 Instead we are strong on fragrant whites, fruit driven reds and even perhaps undervalued wine varietals from regions new and old.

 We hope you enjoy the experience.